Deniz-Jasa/Deniz-Jasa/README.md

 • 📫 How to reach me: [Instagram](https://www.instagram.com/deniz_jasa/?hl=en) | [LinkedIn](https://ca.linkedin.com/in/deniz-jasarbasic-7ab012208) | [Email](mailto:denizj2828@gmail.com)

-• 💻   Getting ready to relaunch uOttaHack 5 alongside an amazing team for 2022/2023! | [Apply Now For Open Roles](https://www.facebook.com/uottahack/posts/1395673110887781) |
+• 💻   Getting ready to relaunch uOttaHack 5 alongside an amazing team for 2022/2023!

 Always looking to connect, chat, and meet new people!